 Samuel J. Wetmore & Co. purchased the Huntington Pottery from Jonathan and Sarah Titus on February 27, 1805 for $250.93.
 The partnership consisted of Samuel Wetmore (1774-1823), Samuel Fleet (1768-1823), Scudder Sammis (1764-1812), and Timothy Williams (1756-1811).

-The first known document concerning ownership of the Huntington Pottery is a deed dated February 27, 1805.
-This deed transfers ownership from Jonathan and Sarah Titus to Samuel J. Wetmore & Co., a group of Huntington entrepreneurs that included Scudder Sammis, Samuel Fleet, Timothy Williams and Samuel Wetmore.
+The first known document concerning ownership of the Huntington Pottery is a deed which refers to the the sale of the Pottery by Jonathan and Sarah Titus to Samuel J. Wetmore & Co. on February 27, 1805

 Before any current record of pottery manufacture in Huntington, the quality of Long Island clay was recognized by potter Adam States (his Dutch name Anglicized from Staats).
 States used Long Island clay to create, most likely, the first sustainable stoneware manufactory in New England.

 I had grown up on the south shore of Long Island and raised my children there.
 By the time the last nestling flew the coop, my husband and I decided we needed a change of scenery.
 But I still had family on Long Island and also a family tree rooted in generations of Long Islanders. … Continue reading The Search Begins